josemgdt/rust-lang-book-es/src/ch05-03-method-syntax.md

 ## Resumen

-Structs let you create custom types that are meaningful for your domain.
-By using structs, you can keep associated pieces of data connected to each other and name each piece to make your code clear.
-Methods let you specify the behavior that instances of your structs have, and associated functions let you namespace functionality that is particular to your struct without having an instance available.

-But structs aren’t the only way you can create custom types: let’s turn to Rust’s enum feature to add another tool to your toolbox.
 Las estructuras le permiten crear tipos personalizados que son significativos para su dominio.
 Utilizando estructuras, puede mantener los datos asociados conectados entre sí y nombrar cada pieza para que su código sea claro.
 Los métodos le permiten especificar el